 Back just a few years ago, the biggest safe haven asset according to the older generations and investment experts was gold.

-However, these days, according to crypto statistics, it would appear that millennials are considering Bitcoin as a safe haven asset.
+However, these days, cryptocurrency adoption statistics indicate that it would appear that millennials are considering Bitcoin as a safe haven asset.

 Bitcoin Mining Uses Enough Energy to Power More than 10 Million Homes a Year